scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Terminology

-**Control Plane PKI (CP-PKI)**: It is the public key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
-It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.
+**Control Plane PKI (CP-PKI)**: It is the Public Key Infrastructure upon which SCION's Control Plane relies for the authentication of messages.
+It is a set of policies, roles, and procedures that are used to manage Trust Root Configurations (TRCs) and certificates.

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), utilizes a different address scheme, and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.

 **Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

-**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished SCION Autonomous Systems (ASes) called Core ASes, which are responsible for initiating the path discovery and path construction process (called "beaconing" in SCION).
 Each ISD has at least one Core AS.

-**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
+**Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
 TRCs also contain ISD-specific policies.

 **Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
-As a consequence, authoritative ASes also start the announcement of a TRC update.
+As a consequence, Authoritative ASes also start the announcement of a TRC update.

-**Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
+**Base TRC**: A base TRC is a Trust Root Configuration (TRC) that other parties trust axiomatically.
 In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
 ISD operators create and sign a base TRC when the ISD is established.
 A base TRC is either the first TRC of the ISD or the result of a trust reset.

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.

 **TRC Update**: A *regular* TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.
-A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of core ASes.
+A *sensitive* TRC update is an update that modifies critical aspects of the TRC, such as the set of Core ASes.
 In both cases, the base TRC remains unchanged.

 **Voting ASes**: Those ASes within an ISD that may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote".

-**Voting Quorum**: The voting quorum is a trust root configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
+**Voting Quorum**: The voting quorum is a Trust Root Configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
 A voting quorum greater than one will thus prevent a single entity from creating a malicious TRC update.

-**Grace Period**: The grace period is an interval during which the previous version of a trust root configuration (TRC) is still considered active after a new version has been published.
+**Grace Period**: The grace period is an interval during which the previous version of a Trust Root Configuration (TRC) is still considered active after a new version has been published.

 **Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD, to mitigate a compromised TRC.